kinanen/TJTS5901-K23-Continuous-Software-Development/docs/Week 5.md

 Went through bughunt issues and fixed some backend related ones, went through user stories, added SAST to pipeline, updated backend to be more robust and updated it for more requirements.

+### Henna:
+Up until the last minute added features to frontend.
+Fixed bugs based on reports or discussions.
+Together with the team prepared for the final event.